RefactoringGuru/refactoring-examples/interactive-en-after/java/remove-control-flag.md

 …which changes as the function is run…

-…after which the code does not do anything more until the cycle is complete.
+…after which the code does not do anything more until the loop is finished.

-This refactoring technique starts with us looking for assignments by the control variable that affect the execution flow of the program.
-In this case, this is assignments of the <code>true</code> value.
+This refactoring starts with us looking for any assignments to the control variable that affect the execution flow of the program.
+In our case, this is assignments of the <code>true</code> value.

-Under the logic of this method, the code should not do anything more within the cycle after these assignments.
-Therefore we can simply replace them with a <code>break</code> operator, saving several moot iterations in the process.
+According to the logic of this method, we can simply replace assignments to control flags with <code>break</code> operator.

-Then we can remove all mentions of the control flag.
+Then we can remove all other mentions of the control flag.

 Let's perform the final compilation and testing.